Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 It was too complicated and had a massive churn problem.
 The developers started to use analytics to find out how users were using the app.
 They found that people didn’t bother using the check-in features at all.
 They only used the app to post pictures.

-With that data, the decided to drastically reduce the app's scope, and in one fell swoop drastically reduced their churn.
+With that data, the decided to drastically reduce the app's scope, and in one fell swoop drastically reduced their customer churn rate.
 Burbn died, and in its place Instagram was born.

 Everyone in silicon valley is looking for that magic bullet, a single change they can make that will crush churn, and make all their new customers stay, content and happy with their service.